skiffos/SkiffOS/README.md

 [SkiffOS] is a config package system for the [Buildroot] OS cross-compiler.

- - **Run any distribution anywhere**: decouples hardware support from the user applications.
+ - **Run any distribution anywhere**: decouples hardware support from user distro environments.
- - **Portable**: re-targets configurations to any supported device.
- - **Reliable**: read-only minimal host system for unbreakable boot-ups.
+ - **Reliable**: minimal read-only host system for unbreakable boot-ups and over-the-air updates.
- - **Reproducible**: offline builds, pinned package versions, source-controlled custom configuration.
+ - **Reproducible**: offline builds, pinned package versions, source-controlled custom configs.

 Configuration packages are merged together to configure the system: